GOVINDSANKAR38/SAP-ABAP-Development-Projects/12-Selection-Screens/README.md

   ENDLOOP.
 ENDMODULE.
 ```
-> 💡 `FIELD <field> MODULE <name> ON INPUT` runs a PAI module **only if the field's value has changed** — useful for expensive validations that shouldn't run on every PAI cycle.

-> 💡 For a longer list of values, build a range table once and keep the `IN` form:
 > ```abap
 > DATA(lr_display_tcodes) = VALUE rseloption( sign = 'I' option = 'EQ'
 >                                             ( low = 'QM03' ) ( low = 'IW23' ) ).